 "A command of the keyboard reminiscent of Kate Bush, Tori Amos or Nina Simone...
 Hear the three years of perfectionism” BBC6Music

 Following on from 'Divining' was the EP 'Garden on the Boulevard', the single 'Snow Kiss' and a commission to compose the 40min electro-orchestral soundtrack for Dance/Theatre piece 'Politik' performed at the Michaelis Theatre, London.
 She also worked with German ambient Producer, Jumpel, singing on his 2010 single 'Edinburgh' and on four tracks of his 2013 'Bloc4' album.

 March's third album 'Nights Bright Days' was self-released in 2013, a cycle of songs as dreams imbued with imagery of darkness and light, night and day and Orpheus.
-The album embraces elements of jazz, classical, folk and dream-pop, and features guest musicians Ted Watson on bass clarinet and soprano sax, Emma Bell on French horn and Tommy Ashby on guitar.
+The album embraced elements of jazz, classical, folk and dream-pop, and featured guest musicians Ted Watson on bass clarinet and soprano sax, Emma Bell on French horn and Tommy Ashby on guitar.

 "In a typical song, she bolsters her singing's impact and the music's entrancing potential by accompanying the lead vocal with intricate, multi-layered counterpoint.” textura

 "Absolutely gorgeous” BBC6Music

 "A beautiful, beguiling dreamy and enchanting album...
 Stunning” Eppy Gibbon Podcast Show